Audien Hearing Aid Review: 2025 Cost and Pricing

 To charge Atom Pro hearing aids, you can place them in the charging case.
 Luckily, this charging case does not always have to be plugged in, meaning you can charge your hearing aids on the go.
 In our tests, we also found that Atom Pro hearing aids had a slightly longer battery life, lasting for 24 hours before needing a recharge.

 We also noticed that Atom Pro hearing aids do a much better job than the Atom at canceling background noise.
-While their performance is not as good as that of Lively hearing aids, they at least were able to dull some of the feedback and surrounding noise that we found with the Atom model.
+While their performance is not as good as that of Jabra Enhance hearing aids, they at least were able to dull some of the feedback and surrounding noise that we found with the Atom model.

 Audien Returns and Warranties